-The aim of surgical treatment is to restore the function of the lower esophageal sphincter (the valve between the esophagus and the stomach) and to prevent the reflux of acid and bile from the stomach into the esophagus.
+The aim of surgical treatment of GERD is to restore the function of the lower esophageal sphincter (the valve between the esophagus and the stomach) and to prevent the reflux of acid and bile from the stomach into the esophagus.
 The most common procedure to restore the function of the lower esophageal sphincter is a minimally invasive procedure called laparoscopic Nissen fundoplication.

 A laparoscopic fundoplication, performed through two small incisions in the abdomen, strengthens the valve between the esophagus and stomach by wrapping the fundus around the esophagus.
 This prevents stomach acid from backing up into the esophagus.